-Our Clinical facilities are located in Toronto (Scarborough) and St. Charles, MO and our Corporate Office is in Mississauga.
+Our Clinical facilities are located in Toronto (Scarborough) and our Corporate Office is in Mississauga.
 Please see Contact Us for maps and directions.

 Yes.
 Generally, you will have to stay with us overnight for at least one night.
 All of our studies are different, and the amount of time you spend with us depends on the particular study you volunteer for.

 Our clinical facility has accommodations for sleeping.
 Beds will be assigned based on your position in the study.
 We try our best in making your stay as comfortable as possible by providing clean bed linens, thermal blankets, and pillows.
 We only ask that you not bring pillows or blankets from home.

 Yes.
 Each clinic has personal showers.
 Clean towels and most toiletries are provided (toothbrush and toothpaste are not included).
 You may also bring your own personal toiletries (shampoo, body wash, etc.) as long as they are non-medicated.

 Yes.
 All of your meals and snacks are provided while you are at our clinic.
 Meals and snacks are designed for the study and everyone is given the same food in the same quantity.
 You may not bring your own food into the clinic.

 Some studies are what we call "fed" studies, where each volunteer is required to consume a high-fat, high-calorie breakfast prior to taking the drug.

 Our clinic has a state-of-the-art entertainment system including 52-inch LCD televisions, surround sound, and PlayStation 3 consoles.
 With over 200 channels, a DVD collection, and an assortment of PlayStation 3 games, we hope to make your stay at our clinic as enjoyable as possible.
 In addition, here are computers with high speed internet and lounges with natural lighting, comfortable couches, and an overall peaceful environment for you to catch up on some work, chat with friends, play a board game, or just relax.